-- Work with designers, developers, and contractors, through all the stages of development (planning, construction, completed development) to ensure that construction sites do not contribute pollutants to our MS4. - The Stormwater Management Specialist will develop and implement a document for tracking SWPPP reviews, approvals, and inspections.
+- Work with designers, developers, and contractors, through all the stages of development (planning, construction, completed development) to ensure that construction sites do not contribute pollutants to our MS4. - The Stormwater Management Specialist maintains, and updates, when necessary, a document for tracking SWPPP reviews, approvals, and inspections.